annasol88/NurseryApp/README.md

 It is acknowledge that this is not safe since this makes the app vulnerable to e-mail enumeration attacks.

 Since only fake emails are used in the app which stores fake data, this risk is negligable and should not pose any threat.

+An attempt was made to implement auth persistance for android and ios clients to stay logged in.
+However it was found that this was problematic when updating emails so will be omitted for this submission.